xavivg91/baRcelona/README.md

 datasetlist()

 # You can filter by topic
-datasetlist(topic = c("Administration", "City and Services",
-                      "Economy and Business", "Population",
+datasetlist(topic = c("Administration", "City and Services", "Economy and Business", "Population", "Territory"))
-                      "Territory"))

-# ... and also by more specific topics
+# ... and you can also filter by more specific topics
-datasetlist(subtopic = c("Culture and Leisure", "Demography",
-                         "Education", "Employment", "Environment",
+datasetlist(subtopic = c("Culture and Leisure", "Demography", "Education", "Employment", "Environment",
-                         "Housing", "Human resources",
-                         "Legislation and justice", "Participation",
-                         "Procurement", "Public opinion",
-                         "Public sector", "Science and technology",
-                         "Security", "Society and Welfare", "Sport",
-                         "Tourism", "Town planning and Infrastructures",
+                         "Housing", "Human resources", "Legislation and justice", "Participation", "Procurement", "Public opinion", "Public sector", "Science and technology", "Security", "Society and Welfare", "Sport", "Tourism", "Town planning and Infrastructures", "Trade", "Transport"))
-                         "Trade", "Transport"))
 ```

 * `get.csv()`, for CSV data sets.

 ## How it works